 - A Greeting will play an audio message that can be different for each option.

-- A Dial will ring an answering point, Jet phone extension or multiple of either.
+- A Dial will ring an answering point, Jet phone user or multiple of either.

 - A Queue widget will place callers in pre-configured queues.
-Note you must have Jet phone extensions and Queue already set up on your account to use this feature.
+Note you must have Jet phone users and a Queue already set up on your account to use this feature.

 Connect each prompt option to a widget based on your desired behaviour, you can then add voicemail or failover options to each of your selections.